codizz/docker-alpine-nginx/README.md

 ### doocker-alpine-nginx

 This project is a Docker image project for [nginx](http://nginx.org/).
-The Docker image is based on [docker-alpine](https://github.com/gliderlabs/docker-alpine) v3.3 with installed `nginx` server.
+The Docker image is based on [docker-alpine](https://github.com/gliderlabs/docker-alpine) v3.3 with installed `nginx` v1.8.0-r3.

 ### Dockerfile description